davekirby/EFFProject/notes/Extend evaluator for RL - 5 sp.md

 ## Tasks
 - [x] #task Install Gym ✅ 2021-08-05
-- [ ] #task implement interface between GP engine and Gym
+- [x] #task implement interface between GP engine and Gym ✅ 2021-08-09
-    - [ ] refactor to reuse code
+    - [x] refactor to reuse code
-- [ ] #task Choose simple reinforcement task
+- [x] #task Choose simple reinforcement task ✅ 2021-08-09
-- [ ] #task get GP working with the reinforcement task
+- [x] #task get GP working with the reinforcement task ✅ 2021-08-09
+- [x] #task print the best rule at the end of the run ✅ 2021-08-09
+- [x] #task add a method to render the best rule in action and show it after the last run ✅ 2021-08-09
+- [ ] #task generalise GymRunner to more environments

 ## Class design